Anti-Money Laundering Policy

 We must retain copies of the evidence provided by all clients for five years after the end of our business relationship or completion of the occasional transaction.

 Payments received by our gallery must have come from a bank account held in the name of the individual or entity to whom the sales invoice is addressed.
 If a client wishes for a third party to settle an invoice on their behalf, they must obtain our authorisation prior to the payment being sent.
-We reserve the right to refuse third party payments if the information provided to us does not adhere to the legal requirements.
+We must be satisfied as to the source of the payment, and reserve the right to refuse third party payments if the information provided to us does not adhere to the legal requirements.

 We have a professional and legal obligation to client confidentiality; however, if we develop a suspicion that money laundering or terrorist financing may have taken place or is being attempted, we are required to report it to the National Crime Agency.